Stanford University School of Medicine Stanford, California

 Understanding the drivers of breast cancer recurrence and metastasis in order to develop more effective treatments for patients with metastatic estrogen receptor-positive breast cancer.

-Estrogen receptor (ER)-positive breast cancer is the most common type of breast cancer and can be treated with ER-directed therapies.
-Unfortunately, while most women with ER-positive breast cancer respond well, a substantial number experience recurrence at distant sites such as the lungs, brain, liver, or bones.
-This process, called metastasis, is the major cause of breast cancer mortality and can occur more than five years after the initial diagnosis.
-When metastasis occurs, current therapies can palliate symptoms and prolong survival, but metastatic breast cancer is not curable.
-Therefore, preventing and treating metastasis in ER-positive breast cancer remains a major unmet medical need.
-Dr. Curtis and her colleagues are investigating the underlying molecular drivers of recurrence and metastasis.
-Recently, they identified several subgroups of patients with ER-positive breast cancer who have a high-risk of relapse up to 20 years post diagnosis.
-These high-risk patients collectively account for one quarter of all ER-positive breast cancers and the majority of recurrences.
-Dr. Curtis’ team is seeking unique tumor targets within this group of patients that may be therapeutically actionable.
-Her results will help inform strategies for personalized breast cancer treatment and risk prediction with the goal of improving outcomes for women diagnosed with breast cancer witha high-risk of recurrence.
+Estrogen receptor (ER)-positive breast cancer can be treated with ER-directed therapies but, while most of these tumors respond well, a substantial number will recur at distant sites such as the lungs, brain, liver, or bones.
+This process, called metastasis, is the major cause of breast cancer mortality and can occur more than five years after the initial diagnosis—metastasis remains incurable.
+Dr. Curtis and her colleagues are addressing this unmet clinical need by investigating the underlying molecular drivers of recurrence and metastasis.
+To accomplish this, her team is creating a detailed multi-modal atlas of ER-positive breast cancer—this involves the integration of genomic and spatial molecular profiles from patients with long-term clinical outcomes, including a subset with paired recurrences.
+Dr. Curtis’s studies aim to provide an in-depth understanding of the evolutionary dynamics of breast cancer recurrence and the tumor factors—both intrinsic and extrinsic—that drive progression.
+Her results will help inform strategies for personalized breast cancer treatment and risk prediction with the goal of improving outcomes for women diagnosed with breast cancer and at high-risk of recurrence.

 Christina Curtis, PhD MSc is an Endowed Professor of Medicine and Genetics at Stanford University where she leads the Cancer Computational and Systems Biology group and serves as the Director of Breast Cancer Translational Research and Co-Director of the Molecular Tumor Board at the Stanford Cancer Institute.
 She received her doctorate in Molecular and Computational Biology in 2007 and completed a postdoctoral fellowship in Computational Biology at the University of Cambridge in 2010.